ignacionr/cpp-intro/README.md

 2. **Emphasis on Modern Practices**: The course focuses on modern C++ practices, such as smart pointers, RAII, and the latest standard library features.
 This emphasis on up-to-date techniques may be more pronounced than in some other courses.

-3. **Holistic Understanding**: The course seems to go beyond mere syntax and coding.
+3. **Holistic Understanding**: The course goes beyond mere syntax and coding.
 It includes philosophical insights, warnings about potential pitfalls, and encourages an understanding of programming as an art form.
 This holistic approach might be less common in more technically-focused courses.

 4. **Debugging Insights**: The course includes specific insights into debugging, such as the importance of initialization, invariant, and increment in the "for" control structure.
 This focus on debugging practices might be a unique aspect.